Ando-Mickael/starter-react/README.md

     -   `utils`: Contains all utilities of the application
     -   `services`: Contains all of services of the application

+## Author

+This project was created by **Ando Mickael Ramahenina**.
+You can reach out to me at [ando.mickael25@gmail.com](mailto:ando.mickael25@gmail.com).

+## License

+This project is licensed under the **MIT License**.

-## Contributing
+## Contributions

 Contributions are always welcome!
-If you have any suggestions or find any issues, please open an issue or a pull request.
+If you have any feedback, issues or suggestions, please open an issue or a pull request.